prebid/prebid.github.io/dev-docs/modules/gppControl_usnat.md

 ## Page Integration

-To utilize this module, a Consent Management Platform (CMP) compatible with the [IAB GPP CMP spec](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/blob/main/Core/CMP%20API%20Specification.md) needs to be implemented on the site to interact with the user and obtain their consent choices.
-It's important to understand the details of how the CMP works before integrating it with Prebid.js.

-In general, implementation details for CMPs are not covered by Prebid.org, but we do recommend that you place the CMP code before the Prebid.js code in the head of the page in order to ensure the CMP's framework is loaded before the Prebid code executes.
-In addition, the community is collecting a set of [CMP best practices](/dev-docs/cmp-best-practices.html).

-Once the CMP is implemented, simply include this module into your build and add a `consentManagement` object in the `setConfig()` call.
-Adapters that support this feature will then be able to retrieve the consent information and incorporate it in their requests.

-Here are the parameters supported in the `consentManagement` object specific for the GPP consent module:
+Here are the parameters supported in the `consentManagement` object specific to the GPP consent module:

 {: .table .table-bordered .table-striped }
 | Param | Type | Description | Example |